How many transfer students attend Chestnut Hill College?

 How many credits do I need to apply as a transfer student?

 Transfer applicants may apply with any number of pre-existing credits.
-However if you transfer before earning your Associates Degree, you are required to submit your high school transcript prior to enrollment. ***Thie additional material will not hinder the admission decision.
+However if you transfer before earning your Associates Degree, you must submit high school transcript prior to enrollment. ***Thie additional material will not hinder the admission decision.

 When will I find out if I am accepted?